nixworks/public/news/2007/11/22/README.md

 ##### Iraq
 ### [ Two Iraqi soldiers and eight members of the Hawr Rajab Awakening Council are killed by al-Qaeda militants in Hawr Rajab. ](/news/2007/11/22/two-iraqi-soldiers-and-eight-members-of-the-hawr-rajab-awakening-council-are-killed-by-al-qaeda-militants-in-hawr-rajab.md)
-_Context: Iraq, soldier, Hawr Rajab Awakening Council, Hawr Rajab, militant, al-Qaeda_
+_Context: Hawr Rajab, militant, Iraq, soldier, Hawr Rajab Awakening Council, al-Qaeda_

 ##### Aid agencies
 ### [ Aid agencies say they have reached all areas of Bangladesh struck by cyclone Sidr, but more aid is needed for the survivors. ](/news/2007/11/22/aid-agencies-say-they-have-reached-all-areas-of-bangladesh-struck-by-cyclone-sidr-but-more-aid-is-needed-for-the-survivors.md)
-_Context: Aid agencies, Bangladesh, cyclone Sidr_
+_Context: Bangladesh, Aid agencies, cyclone Sidr_

 ##### Farid Babayev
 ### [ Farid Babayev, a Russian politician with the Yabloko party, is shot and seriously wounded in Makhachkala, Dagestan. ](/news/2007/11/22/farid-babayev-a-russian-politician-with-the-yabloko-party-is-shot-and-seriously-wounded-in-makhachkala-dagestan.md)
-_Context: Makhachkala, Dagestan, politician, Russia, Yabloko, Farid Babayev_
+_Context: politician, Yabloko, Farid Babayev, Russia, Dagestan, Makhachkala_

 ##### Nur Hassan Hussein
 ### [ Nur Hassan Hussein, head of the Somali Red Crescent and former policeman, is named the new Prime Minister of Somalia. ](/news/2007/11/22/nur-hassan-hussein-head-of-the-somali-red-crescent-and-former-policeman-is-named-the-new-prime-minister-of-somalia.md)
-_Context: Prime Minister of Somalia, International Federation of Red Cross and Red Crescent Societies, Nur Hassan Hussein, policeman, Somalia_
+_Context: Somalia, Nur Hassan Hussein, Prime Minister of Somalia, policeman, International Federation of Red Cross and Red Crescent Societies_

 ##### Transport
 ### [ Despite talks between the transport workers, the management and the government, the November 2007 strikes in France continue for a ninth day. ](/news/2007/11/22/despite-talks-between-the-transport-workers-the-management-and-the-government-the-november-2007-strikes-in-france-continue-for-a-ninth-da.md)
-_Context: public-sector strikes, management, government, worker, transport_
+_Context: worker, management, government, transport, public-sector strikes_

 ##### Venezuela
 ### [ Tens of thousands of Venezuelan students march in Caracas in two different rallies, one to oppose Hugo Chvez and the other one to support him. ](/news/2007/11/22/tens-of-thousands-of-venezuelan-students-march-in-caracas-in-two-different-rallies-one-to-oppose-hugo-chavez-and-the-other-one-to-support.md)
-_Context: student, Hugo Chvez, Venezuela, Caracas_
+_Context: Hugo Chvez, Venezuela, Caracas, student_

 ##### New Hampshire
 ### [ New Hampshire sets January 8, 2008 as the date for the presidential primary, maintaining the tradition of being the first state to vote. ](/news/2007/11/22/new-hampshire-sets-january-8-2008-as-the-date-for-the-presidential-primary-maintaining-the-tradition-of-being-the-first-state-to-vote.md)
-_Context: New Hampshire primary, tradition, New Hampshire_
+_Context: New Hampshire, tradition, New Hampshire primary_

 ## [Previous Day...](/news/2007/11/21/index.md)